-Precision Fit with the New Balance Fresh Foam Hierro Boa Review
+Precision Fit with the New Balance Fresh Foam Hierro Boa Shoes

-When I first laid eyes on the New Balance Fresh Foam Hierro Boa trail running shoes, I was taken aback by their appearance.
+When I first saw the New Balance Fresh Foam Hierro Boa trail shoes, I was taken aback by their appearance.
 Boas and built-in gaiters are not something I’ve experienced previously in a shoe.
 I thought the shoe looked clunky.
-When I initially put them on, the “laces” or straps that run across the shoe felt stiff, and although I love Boa in other products, I was concerned that the straps would dig into my foot.
+When I initially put them on, the “laces” or straps that run across the shoe felt stiff.
+Although I love Boa in other products, I was concerned that the straps would dig into my foot.
 I was also worried that the built-in gaiter would chafe my ankles during long runs.
-After going on just one short run in these shoes, however, all of my initial hesitations disappeared.
-I was pleasantly surprised to discover how comfortable, sturdy, and efficient the New Balance Fresh Foam Hierro Boa trail shoes are.
+After going on just one short run in these shoes, all of my initial hesitations disappeared.
+I was pleasantly surprised to discover how comfortable, sturdy, and efficient the New Balance Hierro trail shoes are.

-My favorite part about these shoes is the secure fit.
+My favorite part about these shoes are the secure fit.
 I love the combination of the built in gaiter and how the Boa system feels.
-When I’m running longer distances, I generally have to stop at some point to adjust the tongue of my shoe and retie the laces.
+When I’m running longer distances, I generally have to stop at some point to adjust the tongue and retie the laces.
 I took these shoes on several of my longer runs of roughly twenty miles and barely had to adjust anything.

 Just before running down steep descents, it was nice to have the ability to quickly tighten the Boa one or two clicks for my own piece of mind and not have a tongue to worry about realigning.